Skip to Content

 Type: Static Application Security Testing Languages: 30+ including Python, JavaScript, TypeScript, Java, Go, Ruby, PHP, C#, Kotlin, Swift, Rust, and more

-Semgrep performs pattern-based static analysis to find vulnerabilities in your source code.
+The SAST engine performs pattern-based static analysis to find vulnerabilities in your source code.

 What It Finds